sal55/langs/mycompilers.md

 ```
 This compiles the sources for the M compiler, runs it from memory, which compiles the sources for the Q interpreter, then runs that in memory which executes that hello.q script.
 This takes under 0.2 seconds and needs to write 0 bytes to disk.

-The equivalent with mainstream products would be for gcc to first build itself from scratch, then use that new version to build CPyton from scratch, then run hello.py.)
+The equivalent with mainstream products would be for gcc to first build itself from scratch, then use that new version to build CPython from scratch, then run hello.py.)

 ### Intermediate Language/Representation